 Basically, I’m a fake coffee addict.
 An addict for the taste, not the caffeine.

 This is my second recipe with Almond Breeze inspiring you to serve your best and as we all know, breakfast is the most important meal of the day!
-Yes it’s true, so even if you’re “not hungry” I think you should slurp down this espresso smoothie.
-It could even count as your morning coffee!
+Yes it’s true, so even if you’re “not hungry” I think you should slurp down this espresso smoothie because it could even count as your morning coffee!

-Note: I’ve received this question a few times, so I thought I’d answer it: if you don’t have or can’t find espresso powder, you can simply sub instant coffee instead!
+Note: I’ve received this question a few times, so to clarify, if you don’t have or can’t find espresso powder, you can simply sub instant coffee instead!
 Also, feel free to add a few ice cubes into the blender to make this smoothie colder and a bit thicker if you don’t already have frozen bananas.
 It helps!